LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 Benefits of LinkedIn for lead generation in B2B marketing

 With about 1 billion users in over 200 countries worldwide, LinkedIn has become an established platform for businesses to acquire qualified leads.
-What does that mean to you?
-Here are some interesting stats to put LinkedIn’s advertising potential in perspective:

 - LinkedIn ads are 277% more effective at generating leads than other social platforms.